 Profiles of Recent Newcomers & Asheville Neighborhoods

-Troy, a realtor for Real Living Connect and single gay man, moved here from Astoria, Oregon in 2006.
+Troy, a realtor with Modern Asheville Real Estate, moved here from Astoria, Oregon in 2006.
 Astoria has a population of 9,000 on the rainy northwest coast.
 “I had just left my thirteen-year relationship and felt that Astoria wasn’t an ideal place for a single gay man to live happily.
 At that same time my oldest friend, Randy Blackmon, called me and told me that he and his partner, Bob, were moving from Manhattan to Asheville.
 I said, “Where the h--- is Asheville?
 I had never heard of it.
 So, in the winter of 2006 I traveled here for two weeks.
 I think the thing that struck me most was the scale of Asheville.
 Having lived in both big cities and very small towns, Asheville seemed a combination of the two.
 The downtown area was enough to give me a sense of urbanism while it was five minutes from hiking and mountains.
 I now live in an apartment in a grand home built in the 1920’s in North Asheville.
 I love North Asheville.
 I can walk to downtown or hike the mountains.
 It is a great walking neighborhood with wide streets, sidewalks and direct access to the mountains.
 It is absolutely perfect.”

 Gay couple Randy and Bob moved from Manhattan to West Asheville in 2006.
 They bought a home that is a prominent architecture style in Asheville – a craftsman “four square” home between the heart of West Asheville and downtown.
 Bob in particular likes the feel of West Asheville.
 Having grown up in Brooklyn and lived all his adult life in New York City, the funky and bohemian feeling of this village-type community appealed to him immediately.
 “I really like the eclectic mix of people here.
 It is a bit funkier than any other Asheville neighborhood,” says Bob.
 “We have great block parties and lively social gatherings – our neighbors have become friends.